 Find East Asian Materials

-Search by Romanization : Both alphabetical and keyword searches can be done in romanization (or transliteration).
+In the Library Catalog, both keyword and “begins with” searches can be done in romanization (or transliteration).
 We use the Pinyin system for Chinese, modified Hepburn for Japanese, and McCune-Reischauer for Korean.
 For romanization for the CJK languages, check the following schemes: